Latent Guided Sampling for Combinatorial Optimization: Problem and Model Description

-where $b(x)$ denotes a baseline function that does not depend on $y$.
 This update rule has an intuitive interpretation: it adjusts the parameters $\theta$ and $\phi$ in directions that favor solutions yielding the highest reward, while simultaneously constraining the latent space to remain bounded and encouraging diversity in the sampled trajectories.
 The training procedure is outlined in Algorithm \ref{alg:reinforce_training}.
-The update step $\operatorname{ADAM}$ for the parameters $(\theta, \phi)$ corresponds to a single Adam update step \citep{kingma2014adam}.
+The update step $\operatorname{ADAM}$ for the parameters $(\phi, \theta)$ corresponds to a single Adam update step \citep{kingma2014adam}.